Find a Law Firm

 Not all firms are yet listed on our lender panel search tool which is still relatively new.
 Law firms are listing on a daily basis and it is probably the case that your lawyer is on the Cumberland Building Society conveyancing lawyer and you should probably take them at their word.
 Please do feel free to suggest that they completing their listing on our site as it would only cost them £1 a month to list themselves as being on the Cumberland Building Society solicitor panel.

-I was expecting to complete on my first house last Friday.
-My solicitor is on the Cumberland Building Society solicitors panel but has moved offices in the past couple of months and had not advised Cumberland Building Society of their new address.
-Cumberland Building Society is now refusing to release my funds as the information from the solicitors isn't correct.
+I was scheduled to complete on my dream home last Thursday.
+My lawyer’s firm is on the Cumberland Building Society conveyancing panel but has changed address in the past couple of months and had not informed Cumberland Building Society of their new address.
+Cumberland Building Society has locked down the release of mortgage funds as the information from the solicitors isn't correct.